rt96-hub/Project1-ChatGenius/backend/backend_docs.md

 # Backend Documentation

 ## Overview
 This is a FastAPI-based backend for a Slack-like communication platform.
-The system supports real-time messaging, channel management, and user authentication through Auth0.
+The system supports real-time messaging, channel management, user authentication through Auth0, and message reactions.
 The application uses PostgreSQL for data persistence and WebSocket connections for real-time communication.

 ## Directory Structure
 ```
 backend/
 ├── alembic/              # Database migration files
+├── scripts/              # Utility scripts for deployment and maintenance
 ├── tests/                # Test files
 ├── __pycache__/         # Python cache files
 ├── .pytest_cache/       # Pytest cache